Peter W. Heller

 Peter W. Heller (born 5 September 1957) is a former deputy mayor of the City of Freiburg im Breisgau in Germany, economist, investor and venture philanthropist.

 Early life

 Peter W. Heller was born in Frankfurt am Main, the son of Wolfgang Heller, entrepreneur in the printing industry, and Ingeborg Heller.
 He studied economics and philosophy at the university of St. Gallen, university of Lausanne (Switzerland) and university of Freiburg (Germany) where he obtained his PhD (Dr. rer.pol.) in 1988 with a thesis on "The Problem of Environmental Degradation in Economic Theory".
 In 1988, he married Micaela Heller.
-They have two children, Julia (born 1989) and Jakob (born 1991).
+They have two children, Julia (*1989) and Jakob (*1991), and two grandchildren, Romeo (*2019) and Milo (*2023).

 Professional career

 1984 Heller was elected to the City Council of Freiburg and served on the council's committees for the municipal budget, environment, and culture.
 He left the council in 1990 after his election as deputy mayor.